Growing Chefs! Ontario: Our Board of DirectorsOur Board of Directors

 Andrew believes his style, energy and hospitable demeanour are source of pride.
 He promises to uphold these characteristics.
 He works to enjoy a record of excellence with catering to the guests needs and surpassing their dining expectations.

-Malcolm Scott is a civil litigation lawyer and a partner with the law firm Brown Beattie O’Donovan LLP, focussing on personal injury and insurance matters.
+Malcolm Scott has been a civil litigation lawyer focussing on personal injury and insurance matters for nearly 20 years.

-Hailing from Eastern Ontario, Malcolm moved to London in 1995 to attend Western University where he obtained a degree in history and law.
+Originally from rural Eastern Ontario, Malcolm moved to London in 1995 to attend Western University where he obtained a degree in history and law.
 London has been his home ever since.

-Malcolm is a musician in the band The Early Morning and is a father of three.
+Malcolm is a musician and a father of three.
 He is passionate about cooking and food.
 Malcolm loves to roast, bake, bbq, smoke, broil, boil, marinade, sauté, and pickle homemade dinners.

 Cecile is the Project Manager at Good Neighbours Canada.
 She is a proactive, highly skilled events and fundraising professional with hands-on experience in diverse office environments.
 A highly motivated, and energetic person that has experience both at home and abroad in non-profit and academic sectors.